 This blog provides highlights of the guidance and serves as a quick reference document for stakeholders, including Child Care Resource & Referral (CCR&Rs) agencies.
 It also includes Child Care Aware® of America’s recommendations for how CCR&Rs can help with the implementation of these funds.
 This blog and OCC’s guidance are only applicable to Section 2202 of the ARP Act, the child care stabilization grants.
 Check out OCC’s full guidance document for more information.
 Stay tuned for additional information from OCC and resources from CCAoA on the other sections of the ARP Act that support child care.

-What can funds be used for?
+What can American Rescue Plan Act funds be used for in child care?

 States can spend up to 10% of their funds for administrative, supply-building and technical assistance activities.
 The OCC guidance encourages states to build the supply of non-standard hour care, infant and toddler care, child care in underserved areas, and child care that meets the needs of children with disabilities.
 It offers examples of activities states can fund to increase the supply of child care, which include but are not limited to providing start-up resources and grants, supporting staffed family child care networks, offering technical assistance on business practices, expanding the use of shared services models, improving administrative data systems, increasing licensing efforts, and growing programs’ participation in quality rating and improvement systems.
 States can conduct this work on their own or fund intermediaries like CCR&Rs through contracts and grants to perform the work.